siscia/ComputerEthicsPresentation/PITCHME.md

 #VSLIDE

-'Extreme surveillance' becomes UK law with barely a whimper, The Guardian, 19 November 2016 [1]
+Extreme surveillance' becomes UK law with barely a whimper, The Guardian, 19 November 2016 [1]

 #HSLIDE

 # Governments

-Goverments are getting more and more interested in regulate / controll technologies.
+Governments are getting more and more interested in regulate / control technologies.

 #HSLIDE